-Even though all warm blooded animals can contain this parasite, cats are the major host of these disease causing agents.
+Even though all warm-blooded animals can contain this parasite, cats are the major host of these disease causing agents.
 A pet cat owned by a pregnant woman can get infected with the parasite by eating an infected rodent or contaminated meat.
-The parasites reproduce in their intestines and form ‘oocysts’ which is excreted along with the feces.
-Kittens are most susceptible to this and can excrete millions of these oocysts over a period of three weeks and in most cases they show no sign of infection.
+The parasites reproduce in their intestines and form ‘oocysts’, which are excreted along with the feces.
+Kittens are most susceptible to this and can excrete millions of these oocysts over a period of three weeks, and in most cases, they show no sign of infection.
 The oocysts turn infectious after 24 hours and can remain infectious up to 18 months.
-They can contaminate water systems, fruit, vegetables and meat in this period.
-Therefore handling cat litter or gardening during pregnancy puts you at a high risk of an infection.
+They can contaminate water systems, fruit, vegetables, and meat in this period.
+Therefore, handling cat litter or gardening during pregnancy puts you at a high risk of an infection.

 Toxoplasmosis infection can be risky to the unborn child.
 The parasite can travel through the placenta and infect the baby causing a condition called congenital toxoplasmosis.
 Although it is a rare condition, the risk factor depends mainly on the stage/time at which the mother got infected during her pregnancy.
 The earlier the infection is contracted and caught , the more severe are its effects on the baby.
 Miscarriage and still birth are common after effects of congenital toxoplasmosis during early pregnancy as the critical developmental processes occur at this stage.
 An infection during the second trimester can lead to complications such as:

 - Brain damage due to water in the brain (hydrocephalus)